$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: -orbits

 In this case, we can still obtain the decomposition of Benoist types I and II near the original ones.
 Hence, $A$ is open.
 Since \eqref{eqn:ET} is a local homeomorphism, $M''_t$ decomposes into the same number and types of elementary Benoist manifolds for $t\in A$ in the identical component of $A$.

 The closedness of $A$ follows since any sequence of totally geodesic subspaces decomposing $M'$ will converge to these up to choosing subsequences, and two eigenvalue conditions hold by the properness conditions.
-Also, the existence of the elementary Benoist manifold of type I implies that $\lambda_{1, t}/\lambda_{2, t} > 1 +\eps$ for $t \in [0, t_0]$ and some $\eps > 0$ since otherwise we lose the free action for elementary Benoist manifold of type I at ends.
-Hence, the number of Benoist type I and II manifolds do not change. \end{proof}
+Also, the existence of an elementary Benoist manifold of type I implies that $\lambda_{1, t}/\lambda_{2, t} > 1 +\eps$ for $t \in [0, t_0]$ and some $\eps > 0$ since, otherwise, we lose the free action for the elementary Benoist manifold of type I at ends.
+Hence, the number of elementary Benoist type I and II manifolds do not change.

-\begin{proof}[Proof of Corollary \ref{cor:mainp}] Recall $M'$ and $M''$ from the beginning of Section \ref{subsec:general}.
-There is a finite cyclic group $G$ acting on $M''$ as the deck transformation group of $M'' \ra M'$.
-A generator $g\in G$ will lift to a deck transformation $\tilde g$ in $\tilde M$.
-When $M''$ is pure or generalized Hopf, $h'(g)$ acts on a cover of an open subset of $\SI^n$ properly.
-Hence, so is $M'$ and $M'$ must be pure or generalized Hopf.

-Now suppose that $M''$ is a pure Benoist type one. $g$ sends each elementary Benoist manifold in the decomposition of $M''$ to another one, which can be seen from the projective action.
-Since the sequence is finite linear and consists of elementary Benoist manifold of type I or II, each elementary Benoist manifold $B_1, \dots, B_k$ is sent to itself.
-Since the sequence has ends, $g$ acts on each $B_i$ and there is a lift $\tilde g$ of $g$ acting on each component of the inverse image of $B_i$ in $\tilde M'$.
-We can consider $\tilde g$ as the generator of $\pi_1(M')$.
-And each $B_i$ now covers a submanifold of $M'$.
-These are now seen to be elementary Benoist manifolds themselves since they have the right covering spaces.
+Finally, suppose that there is an elementary Benoist manifold of type III.
+Since we studied the generalized Hopf manifolds above, we may assume without loss of generality that we have a decomposition into two elementary Benoist manifolds of type III where one of them has the characteristic $(p, q)$ and the other has the characteristic $(q+1, p-1)$.
+We can consider the universal cover here as a domain of $\SI^n$ by Proposition \ref{prop:propBen}, and $M_h$ is the universal cover.

+Again, we show that the set of $t$ where the same type of decomposition exists is open and closed.
+For the openness of $A$, by the Ehresmann-Thurston local homeomorphism principle, it suffices to show that for every sufficiently short path in $h''_t$ containing $h''_{t'}$ for some $t'$, we can construct a path of real projective structures with decomposition of the same type with the corresponding holonomy homomorphism equal to $h''_t$.

+Again, the construction of such a parameter involves choosing $H^n_t$, $B^p_t\subset \SI^p$, $\SI^q_t$ where $h''_t(\pi_1(M''))$ acts on.
+This can be done in a continuous manner.
+Hence, the openness follows.
+Adding other generators works just as well.